StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Is options trading risky?

 Yes.
-Options trading is a form of leveraged investing and thus is inherently risky.
+Options trading is a form of leveraged investing and is inherently risky.
 Any time an investor is using leverage to trade, they are taking on additional risk.
 Many times, this risk is unforeseen and not easily quantified.

 On the most basic level, investors who buy a call or put option are only risking the money they invested in the contract.
 However, when selling a call or put, if the trade isn't protected (also known as going naked), the investor is taking on potentially unlimited risk.